jvh52278/space_engineers_sbc_editor/READ_ME.txt

 ##current status##

-Currently, there is only one functioning feature.
+Currently, there are two functioning features.
+They are as follows:

+#auto replacement of non-basic component requirements
 This functionality removes any non-basic component requirements for blocks.
 Essentially, this entails removing any requirement for components that cannot be created from a survival kit, replacing them with components that can be created from a survival kit.
 The only exception is that any component requirements for power cells will not be changed.

-The ability to make changes to individual attributes for blocks and other items is a work in progress.
-Currently, this functionality is not implemented.
+#manual editing of required components
+Currently, the following can be manually edited:
+-the component types of required components
+-the required quantity of required components

+At the moment, these two values can be changed, but a component requirement cannot be removed.

+The following cannot be edited as of this update, however implementation of these capababilities is planned:
+-the required critical component
+-secondary values specific to certain blocks: for example, power consumption, assembly speed, refining speed, etc

 ##Using this script##

 Currently, this script only works on files in the "CubeBlocks" folder.
 The text file "available_list" must contain the file names of any SBC files you want to edit.
 Do not include the file extension.
 Each file name must be on a separate line.
 Avoid placing any blank lines in this file.
 If a file is listed, the corresponding SBC file must be in the directory containing the script files.

-Example:
+#Using the auto-replacement feature
+select the file you want to edit, then select the auto-replacement option.

+#using the manual edit option
+At the manual editing menu, type in the name of the block you want to edit.
+This must be the name of the block as it is called in the SBC file, not the block's in game name.
+Once you make a valid selection, enter in inputs by the following methods:

+To edit the component type, use the following format for the input: line_number-component-value.
+Available line numbers will be displayed alongside the related component requirements.
+Examples are below:
+0-component-SteelPlate
+2-component-Computer

+To edit the required quantity, use the following format for the input: line_number-quantity-value.
+Examples are below:
+2-quantity-33
+4-quantity-23

+#making SBC files available for editing
+Example contents of available_list.txt:
 CubeBlocks_ArmorPanels
 CubeBlocks_Automation
 CubeBlocks_Communications